GamilaCoding/Discord-Resources-Bot/README.md

 # Discord-Recources-Bot
-This is Recources bot on discord
+This is Recources bot on discord BY
+## NODEJS